Why has Mohawk decided to become smoke-free?

 Making the decision to quit smoking is perhaps the most difficult step in the process.
 Congratulations!
 You are taking a big step towards a healthier life.

-Mohawk’s Wellness4U team is here to support you through your “quit” journey.
+The Health & Wellness Centre at Mohawk is here to support you through your “quit” journey.

-Please refer to the list of resources below to help with tobacco cessation.
+Please refer to the list of resources below to help with tobacco cessation:

 Canadian Cancer Society